emacs-helm/helm/README.md

 # Introduction

 `Helm` is an Emacs framework for incremental completions and narrowing selections.
-It helps to rapidly complete filenames, buffer names, or any other Emacs interactions requiring selecting an item from a list of possible choices.
+It helps to rapidly complete file names, buffer names, or any other Emacs interactions requiring selecting an item from a list of possible choices.